Innopolis-Robotics-Society/the_blimp_swp/reports/week4/llm-report.md

 **How we used it:**

+1. **Transcription and translation** – We recorded the customer review meeting in Russian.
+ChatGPT helped us transcribe the audio and translate it into English.
+We then reviewed the text, fixed mistakes, and prepared the final version for the repository.

-1. **Writing quality requirements** – ChatGPT helped us write clear, measurable quality requirements (speed, stability, telemetry rate) for our project.
+2. **Writing quality requirements** – The team defined all quality requirements based on project needs.
+ChatGPT helped us format them correctly and suggested how to write them in a measurable way.

-2. **Creating test templates** – ChatGPT gave us starting code for Python tests, which we adjusted to fit our code.
+3. **Creating test templates** – The team wrote the actual test logic.
+ChatGPT gave simple code templates, but we changed them to fit our backend and SITL setup.

-3. **Writing UAT scenarios** – ChatGPT helped us write three simple user acceptance test scenarios based on our user stories and customer feedback.
+4. **Writing UAT scenarios** – The team came up with the test steps based on user stories.
+ChatGPT helped us put them into a clear structure.

-4. **Report templates** – ChatGPT helped us structure `reports/week4/README.md`, `reflection.md`, and `retrospective.md`.
+5. **Report templates** – ChatGPT created empty markdown templates for `reports/week4/README.md`, `reflection.md`, and `retrospective.md`.
+The team wrote all the actual content and made all decisions.

-**Important:** We checked and changed all AI-generated content to match our project.
-The team made all final decisions about quality requirements, tests, and priorities.
+**Important:** We did not copy AI-generated content without checking.
+All final decisions about quality requirements, tests, and priorities were made by the team.
+ChatGPT was used only as a helper.